 Quality, accuracy, rigor—these are a few of Matt's favorite things.
 Oh, and did we mention rock n' roll?
 Having trained in electrical engineering and robotics for manufacturing, Matt took his technical expertise to the stage, working with the acts such as Dave Dobbyn, Brooke Fraser and Rapture Ruckus in tours throughout New Zealand and the USA.
 Then he ran off and joined the circus—Cirque du Soleil, to be exact—working for 4 years in the automation department on the Cirque show Zaia in Macau.
 Described by one client as "the guy with the German precision", Matt now channels his obsession with quality into designing legendary road cases and drapes.
 Before a product gets to you, it has to get past Matt first.

 Hilly pretty much embodies the Fiasco ethos: organised, efficient, and a teensy bit obsessed with storage.
-Most of her professional life, she has been tasked with making office systems run like a well-oiled machine.
+For most of her professional life, she has been making office systems run like a well-oiled machine.
 And that knack for workplace efficiency is why we she’s our administrative go-to gal.
-Her role entails being a hub, connecting with various links in the Fiasco chain.
-Stock oversight, warehouse dispatches, shipping admin, manufacturer comms, deadline management—Hilly does the lot, making this place hum.
-What’s she doing when she’s not at Fiasco?
-You’ll probably find her skyping her American family, hanging out with her Kiwi family, or doing woodworking projects—like shelves, pot racks, and attic space (told ya: obsessed with storage!).
+Her role entails being a hub.
+Stock oversight, warehouse dispatches, shipping admin, manufacturer comms, deadline management—she does it all, making this place hum.
+When not at Fiasco, you'll often find her skyping her American family, hanging out with her Kiwi family, or woodworking—making shelves, pot racks, and attic space (told ya: obsessed with storage!).